spencer741/prng-prediction-using-cnns/DockerContainer/README.md

-# How to setup for contribution workflow OR just to explore and run code.
+# How to setup for contribution workflow / just to explore and run code.

 Note I am running Windows 10 and using powershell, but the commands/instructions are pretty much the same for other platforms.
 On a unix-based platform, you will use / instead of \ when specifying the path.